 - Provision of features that facilitate trail access and use by persons with disabilities, aka Accessible Trails.

 - Youth Corps/Volunteers – projects that accomplish any of the above by hiring/enlisting/partnering with youth organizations, corps or individual volunteers are highly encouraged!

 Suggested Types of Trails for Recreational Trails Projects:

 - Long distance trails (such as Mass Central Rail Trail, Mid-state Trail, New England National Scenic Trail, Metacomet-Monadnock Trail, Appalachian Trail, Warner Trail, Bay Circuit Trail, and Mahican-Mohawk Trail).

-- Trails that link natural and recreational resources (such as state or local parks) to homes, schools, neighborhoods, and communities - especially communities of socio-economic and environmental need.
+- Trails that link natural and recreational resources (such as state or local parks) to homes, schools, neighborhoods, and communities.

 - Urban trails in densely populated areas with underserved populations.

 - Trails on ‘non-traditional’ open spaces such as utility and transportation corridors, watershed lands, former industrial sites, and landfills.

 - Snowmobile, ATV or off-road motorcycle trails.

 To evaluate and select proposals, DCR and the Massachusetts Recreational Trails Advisory Board will use the following criteria to assess whether the proposal: